mibs510/EZDuplicator/README.md

 features commonly found on commercially available products.

 ### Copyright Disclaimer
 This project was made possible and sponsored by [DIGITALVAR](https://digitalvar.com).
-I was not paid or hired while my employment at [DIGITALVAR](https://digitalvar.com) to produce, develope, or design this project. **I reserve all rights to this project.**
+I was not paid, hired, or contracted while my employment at [DIGITALVAR](https://digitalvar.com) to produce, develope, or design this project. **I reserve all rights to this project.**

 # Screenshots